PIKELETS

 Notes

-• You'll know the pikelet is ready flip when you can see clear bubbles forming, and staying, on the surface of the mixture.
+• You'll know the pikelet is ready to flip when you can see clear bubbles forming, and staying, on the surface of the mixture.

 Join the email list